 The comment itself was effective, neatly lampooning the cliché marketing ploys used by Bodyform and other companies.
 For a week after the comment, Bodyform seemed to have no response , but eight days after Richard’s initial complaint the company released this video:

 The direct engagement with a social media comment, coupled with a tongue-in-cheek deadpan delivery made this humorous video an instant hit.
-Bodyform capitalized on the original viral sensation caused by the comment itself, virtually guaranteeing that its marketing response would receive at least as much attention.
+Bodyform capitalised on the original viral sensation caused by the comment itself, virtually guaranteeing that its marketing response would receive at least as much attention.
 The video has so far been viewed more than 3.7 million times and was reported on in the mainstream media.

 Dollar Shave Club scored viral success with this video ad:

 The video went viral across social media sites and generated millions of views.
-The combination of a completely irreverent approach to advertising and a visually appealing video containing zany humor, all in support of a simple business idea, was very effective in generating interest.
+The combination of a completely irreverent approach to advertising and a visually appealing video containing zany humour, all in support of a simple business idea, was very effective in generating interest.

 The tone and approach to advertising is something that the company has made integral to its website and further marketing activity.